 An allowance for kids is a great way to teach responsibility, worth ethic, and the value of a dollar.
 On the other hand, it can be financially draining and require you to closely monitor their spending.

 Need help sorting out your own personal finances?
-Learn myths about personal loans here and how Bonsai Finance can help.
+See out personal finance tips.